algorand/go-algorand/scripts/release/mule/README.md

         CHANNEL=dev VERSION=2.1.86615 mule -f package-sign.yaml package-sign

-1. Download packages from `s3:algorand-staging/releases:` and sign.
+1. Download packages from staging and sign.
 This will download the packages to the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

-        CHANNEL=beta S3_SOURCE=algorand-staging/releases VERSION=2.1.6 mule -f package-sign.yaml package-sign
+        CHANNEL=beta S3_SOURCE=the-staging-area VERSION=2.1.6 mule -f package-sign.yaml package-sign

 ### Deploying

-1. Packages will be automatically downloaded from `s3:algorand-staging`.
+1. Packages will be automatically downloaded from staging.
 Each package will then be pushed to `s3:algorand-releases:`.

         VERSION=2.1.6 mule -f package-deploy.yaml package-deploy

-1. Packages are not downloaded from `s3:algorand-staging` but rather are copied from the location on the local filesystem specified by `PACKAGES_DIR` in the `mule` yaml file.
+1. Packages are not downloaded from staging but rather are copied from the location on the local filesystem specified by `PACKAGES_DIR` in the `mule` yaml file.
 Each package will then be pushed to `s3:algorand-releases:`.

         PACKAGES_DIR=/packages_location/foo VERSION=2.1.86615 mule -f package-deploy.yaml package-deploy